clebsonsh/simple-pay/README.md

 - **201 Created**: The transfer was successful.
 - **422 Unprocessable Entity**: Validation error (e.g., insufficient balance, merchant as payer).
-- **403 Forbidden**: The transfer was not authorized by the external service.
+- **403 Forbidden**: The transfer was denied by the authorization service.
 - **500 Internal Server Error**: An unexpected error occurred.

 ## Running Tests